All Blog Posts

 Illustration of flip flops with a cursor - Cookiebot

-Personal information is similarly defined in the LGPD and GDPR, with minor differences.
+Personal information is similarly defined in the LGPD and the GDPR, with minor differences.

 They include “specific and distinct consent”, “by the public administration for the execution of public policies” and “studies carried out by a research entity”, the latter upon the guarantee that the data will be anonymized whenever possible.

-This subcategory refers to “data related to a data subject who cannot be identified” with the technical means of the time of processing.
-If anonymized data is in any way reversible, i.e. that if can be used to identify or used for behavioral profiling, it is not anonymized data.
+This subcategory refers to “data related to a data subject who cannot be identified” via technical means at the time of processing.
+If anonymized data is in any way re-identifiable, i.e. that if could be used to identify or used for behavioral profiling, it is not anonymized data, and qualifies as personal data.

-Additional definitions important to the LGPD (found in Article 5)
+Additional definitions important to the LGPD (Article 5)

 1. Processing is defined by the LGPD as “any operation carried out with personal data”.

-2. Consent is defined by the LGPD as “free, informed and unambigious manifestation whereby the data subject agrees to her/his processing of personal data for a given purpose”.
+2. Consent is defined by the LGPD as “free, informed and unambiguous manifestation whereby the data subject agrees to her/his processing of personal data for a given purpose”.

 3. Database is defined by the LGPD as a “structured set of personal data, kept in one or several locations, in electronic or physical support”.